 Fire Chief Edwin Eiswerth announced that his retirement will be effective January 1, 2013, and that he will use accrued leave through the remainder of the year.
-The announcement comes on the heels of a complaint filed with the Federal Equal Opportunity Employment Commission (EEOC) by Martine Piers, a 49 year old firefighter.
+The announcement comes on the heels of a complaint filed with the Federal Equal Opportunity Employment Commission (EEOC) by MP, a 49 year old female firefighter.

-The following is taken from the complaint that Piers filed with the EEOC:
+The following is taken from the complaint that MP filed with the EEOC:

 I began working for the above-named employer as a volunteer around 2007.
 Around November 2010, I was hired as a full-time firefighter.
 Chief Edwin Eiswerth has always expressed a sexual interest in me.
 As a volunteer firefighter, Chief Eiswerth flirted with me, but I felt no pressure to engage in a sexual relationship with him.